AnsuzTrent/SearchHosts/README.en.md

 #### Instructions
 For use The networking query rules are located in the "org.apache.fraud.search.rules" package.
-For new rules, please extend "org.apache.fraud.search.rules.base.BaseParser" and override method "getResult()".
+For new rules, please extend "org.apache.fraud.search.base.BaseParser" and override method "getResult()".
 Please use the exec () method when executing

 #### Contribution